 - Game Used Universe’s Introduction to Game-Used Bat Price Guide by Christopher Cavalier

 While some science is involved, game-used bat authentication is still largely an art.
 There are people in the hobby who have dedicated years to becoming self-made experts.
 Their opinions are well-respected by some of the country's leading auction houses.
 Due diligence by the collector is an important part of the authentication process as well.
 By not merely relying on an expert's opinion, and being educated about the process yourself, the added layer of scrutiny provides an even firmer basis for a piece's authenticity.

-Mickey Mantle Game Used Bat
+Sammy Sosa Game Used Baseball Bat

 Related Topics: Sports Collectibles: Guides